docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the named property defines a spatial value.
+When `true`, the named property defines a spatial value.
 Examples are position and effect point controls.

 #### Type